 plt.show()

 Notice how the prediction also remains flat outside of the training range?
 In many applications that type of extrapolation property would be completely unreasonable.
+So clearly, it struggles with trends.

 Why XGBoost Struggles with Extrapolation

 XGBoost builds a series of decision trees based on the training data and creates rules that split the feature space.
-By default, these splits are constants, and outside the training range the constants are simply extended outwards.
+By default, these splits are constant, and outside the training range, the constants are simply extended outwards.
 So, if your training data is non-stationary, constant extrapolation will fail.
-As you can imagine, there are many many scenarios where this is not appropriate.
-If you think about it, many of your problems may suffer from this to some degree.
-Often, things like time based trends and market dynamics are present in ML problems, so make sure to watch out for this trap!

 What Can you Do Instead?